 Originally from 12/22/09

 MY FAVORITE THINGS: Christmas almost here.
 Snow in the forecast for tomorrow.
-Both my kids home for the holidays.
+All my kids home for the holidays.
 And now, just because I know it’s their favorite meal and will last us well into the New Year, there’s gypsy stew on the stove.

 Back in the late 80′s, when I first found my way home to New Mexico from a short stint in Amarillo, my pal Patti Williams bought me a Pink Adobe cookbook.
 The Pink Adobe is a Santa Fe restaurant opened in 1944 by Rosalea Murphy in the Barrio de Analco, across from the San Miguel mission (the oldest church in the world).
 It’s an institution and the food is delicious.
+(Note: The Pink Adobe, in 2013, is now owned by the Guadalupe Cafe crowd.
+Same great food.)

 Patti turned down the corners of the pages with her favorite dishes, and she marked the gypsy stew page twice.
 So I figured I’d give it a shot.

-And if you ever get the chance to have dinner at the Pink Adobe in Santa Fe, do it!
+And if you ever get the chance to have dinner at the Pink Adobe in Santa Fe, do it.
 It’s a little pricy, but the food and atmosphere are well worth it.

 My Gypsy Stew: